Payum/Payum/Resources/doc/how_payment_done_action_could_look_like.md

 ```

 Pay attention to third parameter `acme_payment_done`.
-It is the url you will be redirected after capture done its job.
+It is the route of url you will be redirected after capture done its job.
 Let's look at an example of how this action may look like:

 ```php
     public function captureDoneAction(Request $request)